lindseyhau/CIND820/README.md

 # CIND820 - Big Data Analytics Project

 ## Overview
-The purpose of this study will be to evaluate the impact of weather conditions on bikeshare usage in Toronto and predict bikeshare demand.
+The purpose of this study will be to evaluate the impact of weather conditions on bike share usage in Toronto and predict bikeshare demand.
 In this repository you will find:
 1. Code Files - A set of technical reports in JupyterNotebook (IPYNB) format:
     i.
 Combining Datasets & Data Cleaning,